Ted Kotcheff: Early life

-William Theodore Kotcheff was born in Toronto in 1931, the son into a family of Bulgarian immigrants.
+William Theodore Kotcheff was born in Toronto in 1931, into a family of Bulgarian immigrants.
 His father was born in Plovdiv, and his mother was of Macedonian Bulgarian background, from a Vambel, Ottoman Empire (present-day Greece), but grew up in Varna, Bulgaria.
 The family's original surname was 'Tsochev' (Цочев), but was later anglicized to Kotcheff.
 Kotcheff's Bulgarian name is Velichko Todorov Tsochev (Величко Тодоров Цочев, /bg/).

 Kotcheff's first language was Bulgarian, which he learned before English, he ate Bulgarian food, and all his friends were Macedonian and Bulgarian.
 He saw no difference between Macedonian and Bulgarian, seeing both communities as one and the same.
 He served on the board of directors of the Macedonian Arts Council.
 He has said: "I love Bulgaria", "Bulgarians are my people" and "I have always felt like a Bulgarian".

 During high school, Kotcheff worked at a Goodyear factory and in a slaughterhouse.
 He studied at University College, Toronto, graduating with a degree in English Literature in 1952.